Olympus E-30 Comparison Review

 What technology is the imaging sensor in the Olympus E-30 based on?

 The camera features a CMOS (Complementary Metal–Oxide–Semiconductor) sensor.

-Which image processing chip is used to convert the raw signal into an image file and perform noise reduction and image sharpening?
+Which image processing chip is used in the Olympus E-30 to convert the raw signal into an image file and perform noise reduction and image sharpening?

 Olympus equipped the E-30 with the TruePic III+ image processor.

 What is the ISO sensitivity range of the Olympus E-30?

 The camera has a native sensitivity range from ISO 100 to ISO 3200.